eyedouble/erlimage/README.md

 You read an image file, apply an arbitrary amount of transformations, and lastly write the end result to disk.

+## Known to work on:
+- Ubuntu 17.10
+- Ubuntu 16.04
+- Fedora 27
+- Windows 10 x64 (Compile via MinGW gcc) *See usage on Windows section below*

+## Prerequisites
+- gcc
+- g++

+*Please note that that Windows is only supported with Erlang/OTP 21.0 and higher.
+Since this release the folder containing the nif's dll is automatically added to the dll search path (OTP-14666).
+Erlimage uses this functionality to load it's depencency.*

+*Please note on fedora and possibly other linux distro's that use yum as package manger the g++ compiler is called gcc-c++*

+## Install
+Add `{erlimage, {git, "https://github.com/eyedouble/erlimage.git", {tag, "X.Y.Z-Z1"}}}` to the `rebar.config` file of your application and add `erlimage` to your `application.src` file.
+Where X.Y.Z-Z1 is the release tag.
+See the releases tab for the latest release.

 ## Api